learn-co-curriculum/reading-ios-primitives-and-operators/README.md

 Just as you would expect, the four mathematical operators can be used to perform simple calculations.
 The variables or values on either side of the operator are called the "operands", and are the two values with which the calculation will be performed.

-**Advanced:** *In addition, the modulus operator can be used to calculate the remainder of clocking the left operand around the right operand.
+**Advanced:** *In addition, the modulus operator can be used to calculate the remainder of dividing the right operand by the left operand.
 It is included here for completeness.*

 In Objective-C, the symbols for these operators are: